 This was a superb project that fell in my lap.
 I know Adam from the British Brothers of Charity MusicBocs program which is all about helping people with different abilities to have meaning and engagement in their everyday lives.
 In this instance, Adam took people through making a song.
 I came in as the chosen song needed to be mixed in a hurry to go on BBC Radio Lancashire.
 I took one listen and had to do it.
 While the vocal needs the full force of AutoTune to make it presentable it immediately struck me that the delivery of the lyric for “Evergreen” was so touching.
-The singer Lee has Cerebral Palsy & Deafness but he delivers a feel that I don’t think the original singer got anywhere near.
+The singer, Lee, has Cerebral Palsy & Deafness but he delivers a feel that I don’t think the original singer got anywhere near.
 “Stay Another Day” was always the backup but I mixed it anyway as Damien & Neil deserved to hear their work presented too.

-Here’s the funny thing, I didn’t know (or recognize) either of these songs so I really got to mix them for what I had in front of me and not be influenced by other versions.
+Here’s the funny thing, I didn’t recognize either of these songs so I really got to mix them for what I had in front of me and not be influenced by other versions.
 It was only afterward I really started to think these songs were probably covers.
 With some YouTubing I found “Evergreen” to be a Westlife song and “Stay Another Day” from East 17 – I do recall this one after I saw that video ;-).
 I’ll never forget this project.

 edencane – Promotional Material for new album 2015

 I met edencane online when I purchased his first album “Men In Light”.
 He approached me as he wanted his second album to get better presentation and market exposure than the first.
 While I can’t promise sales, I knew I could definitely help with the strategy of what is needed to cover all the marketing basics like Websites, Facebook, choosing Singles, Video for YouTube and all the little things that are so easily missed (along with opportunity).
 This project didn’t complete as for some reason edencane suddenly decided to go completely against most of my advice just as his album was all but done and I wasn’t involved anymore.
-I learned through this (and the next project) not to do favors or quid pro quo projects.
+I learned through this (and the next project) to very careful with quid pro quo projects.

 Last Alternative “I Love Everyone Except Me” 2015

 I already knew Jace through a Forum.
-I have always kept an eye on him as I knew there was talent there.
+I had always kept an eye on him as I knew there was talent there.
 His style is Post-Rock, early tracks were quite Nirvana.
 Not really my thing but I could feel the sense of story there.
-I had commonly offered criticism and advice.
-When he started to talk about there being a record I knew it was going to be something important, I wanted in.
+I had commonly offered criticism & advice.
+When he started to talk about there being a record I knew it could be something important, I wanted in.
 He was presenting us songs he was working with.
 This song was presented and I could hear there was a great song in there but it was covered in layers of distortion and other tricks to make it seem more modern & brutal.
-I thought the brutal truth of the song lay in making it bare.
+I thought the brutal truth of the song lay in laying it bare.
 I put my case forward and Jace offered the file over the internet.
 I made a new mix, only using, content that was sent: I dropped drums and all of the distortions and mixed from the (admittedly wobbly) vocal up.
 Out came a really powerful song that almost sounds like it could go on an REM record.
 A few hours later I posted the mix below and in 2 days I was under contract to make the record.
 Sadly Jace became more erratic and after hanging on for a few years, the album didn’t ever get finished and I had to step away.

 Unrepentant – Short Film Score 2010